Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsubsection{True Outcome}

 The true outcome, or ground truth, is often used to judge how good the adversary's estimate is.
-However, this information is not available to the adversary, so they cannot compute metrics using the true outcome.
+However, this information is not available to the adversary, so they cannot compute metrics that use the true outcome.
+For example, in location-based services the true outcome corresponds to a user's true location, and in social networks it corresponds to the true connections in a social graph.
+The ground truth is usually assumed to describe sensitive data.